muhammedkucukaslan/advanced-todo-api/README.md

 ### API Usage

-You can explore and test the API using the automatically generated Swagger UI.
+You can explore and test the API manually using the automatically generated Swagger UI.
 #### 🔄 Generate Swagger Docs

 If you've made changes to your API, regenerate the Swagger documentation: